 If approved, BL-1020 will compete with currently marketed atypical anti-psychotics from Johnson & Johnson, Eli Lilly and Company, AstraZeneca, Bristol-Myers Squibb/Otsuka Pharmaceutical Co., Ltd., Pfizer Inc. and others, as well as with generic brands of typical and atypical anti-psychotics.
-We are also aware of a number of potentially competitive compounds under development including: Cariprazine, which is being developed by Forest Laboratories, Inc. and Gedeon Richter; Bifeprunox, which is being developed by Solvay Pharmaceuticals, Inc.; Lurasidone, which is being developed by Dainippon Sumitomo Pharma Co., Ltd.; LY2140023, which is being developed by Eli Lilly; LU3130, which is being developed by Lundbeck; RG1678, which is being developed by Shire.
+We are also aware of a number of potentially competitive compounds under development including: Cariprazine, which is being developed by Forest Laboratories, Inc. and Gedeon Richter; Lurasidone, which is being developed by Dainippon Sumitomo Pharma Co., Ltd. together with Takeda Pharmaceutical Co.; zicronapine, which is being developed by Lundbeck; bitopertin, which is being developed by Roche and Chugai; and Vyvanse (lisdexamfetamine), which is being developed by Shire.
 None of these anti-psychotics are indicated to improve cognition.

-We are not aware of any marketed products for the prevention of cardiac remodeling following an AMI that, like BL-1040, are injectable and form a protective scaffold that supports the heart muscle during recovery and repair.
-BL-1040 faces competition from a number of therapies aimed at preventing cardiac remodeling and subsequent congestive heart failure (CHF) in different ways.
-Other treatments for cardiac remodeling include BioHeart, Inc.'s MyoCell® implantation procedure, Paracor Medical, Inc.'s HeartNetTM and Acorn Cardiovascular, Inc.'s CorCapTM device.
+We are not aware of any marketed products for the prevention of ventricular remodeling following an AMI that, like BL-1040, are injectable and form a protective scaffold that supports the heart muscle during recovery and repair.
+If approved, BL-1040 will face competition from a number of therapies aimed at preventing ventricular remodeling and subsequent congestive heart failure (CHF) in different ways.
+Other treatments for ventricular remodeling include BioHeart, Inc.'s MyoCell® implantation procedure, Paracor Medical, Inc.'s HeartNetTM and LoneStar Heart's Algisyl-VR.
 These devices are indicated for different patient populations than BL-1040 and require surgery.
-For example, CorCapTM is indicated for patients suffering from congestive heart failure (CHF) and requires surgery to apply the device.
+For example, CorCapTM is indicated for patients already suffering from congestive heart failure and requires surgery to apply the device.

-There are a variety of approved destructive and non-destructive treatments for skin lesions.
-Surgery is currently the most common approved nondestructive treatment for skin lesions but is invasive and painful, and generally results in cosmetically undesirable outcomes.
+If approved, BL-5010 will compete with a variety of approved destructive and non-destructive treatments for skin lesions.
+Surgery is currently the most common approved non-destructive treatment for skin lesions but is invasive and painful, and generally results in cosmetically undesirable outcomes.
 Destructive treatments are associated with pain.
-Destructive treatments include cryotherapy, laser therapy, Electrodessication and several cream-based treatments including Imiquimod, Disclofenac sodium, 5-Fluorouracil, Picato (Leo Pharma) and Metvix® (Galderma Pharma SA).
+Destructive treatments include cryotherapy, laser therapy, electrodessication, curettage and several creambased treatments including Imiquimod, Disclofenac sodium, 5-Fluorouracil, Picato (Leo Pharma) and Metvix® (Galderma Pharma SA).
 Picato involves repeated administrations for 2-3 days.
 Metvix involves exposure of the skin lesion to red light after the application of the cream.
 Both have been approved in many countries.
 BL-5010 requires a single application and does not require the use of any equipment.
 We are not aware of any marketed products or procedures for the preservation of skin lesions besides surgical removal.